brendacq/javascript-p5/README.md

 * Introduction to Object-Oriented Programming with ES6
 * Classes in JavaScript with ES6
 * Constructor Arguments with Classes in JavaScript
-* Adding JavaScript Files <--- may 20th
+* Adding JavaScript Files

 ### Repition and Publication
 * What is an Array?
 * Arrays and Loops
 * Arrays of Objects
-* for... of loop
+* for... of loop <--- may 25th
 * Mouse interaction with Objects
 * Removing Objects from Arrays
 * Object Communication Part1